Respite care

 Making the most of respite care

-- telling respite staff clearly about your needs and the needs of the person you care for
+- telling respite staff clearly about the needs of the person you care for

 - telling respite staff about the likes and dislikes of the person you care for